RyanMarcus/wisedb/README.md

 This project contains code for the WiSeDB project, a part of the [XCloud project at Brandeis University](http://www.cs.brandeis.edu/~olga/XCloud.html).
 This is a Java implemention of the WiSeDB system as described in:

-*Workload Management for Cloud Databases via Machine Learning*, R. Marcus, O. Papaemmanouil.
-In Proceedings of 7th IEEE International Workshop on Cloud Datamanagement, (ICDE CloudDB 2016 [(pdf)](http://www.cs.brandeis.edu/~olga/publications/clouddm-2016.pdf)
+Marcus, Ryan, and Olga Papaemmanouil. "[WiSeDB: A Learning-based Workload Management Advisor for Cloud Databases.](http://arxiv.org/abs/1601.08221)" arXiv preprint arXiv:1601.08221 (2016).

-*WiSeDB: A Learning-based  Workload Management Advisor for Cloud Databases*, R. Marcus, O. Papaemmanouil.
-In Proceedings of 42nd International Conference on Very Large Databases (VLDB '16), September 2016 (to appear)
+Marcus, Ryan, and Olga Papaemmanouil. "[Workload Management for Cloud Databases via Machine Learning.](http://www.cs.brandeis.edu/~olga/publications/clouddm-2016.pdf)" Workshop on Cloud Data Management and the IEEE International Conference on Data Engineering, CloudDM.
+Vol. 16.
+(2016)

 ## What's it do?